Junioruch/devops-code-challenge/README.md

-Created a vpc with two subnets, one private and one public Created a route table created two security groups and one IAM role for ssm Install nodejs.
+Created a vpc with two subnets, one private and one public Created a route table created two security groups and one IAM role for ssm Initially created T2.micro instance but had to upgrade to T2.small Install nodejs.
 Binaries and installers can be found on nodejs.org. https://nodejs.org/en/download/